 Woodcock hunting in Northern Maine is one of the most underrated resources available to upland bird hunters.
 Both grouse and woodcock thrive in the covers of Northern Maine.
 The areas you will be covering for woodcock tends to be tougher walking conditions, as they are often quite wet with very tight cover.
 You will be off the "beaten path" during your woodcock trip, so be prepared to walk.

 Woodcock season is different then grouse.
-The season and limit is as follows:

 Daily Bag Limit: 3